malchata/dnstradamus/README.md

 _Default: `true`_

-By default, if users have data saver enabled in Chrome for Android, or if their effective connection type is `2g` or `2g-slow`, DNStradamus won't do anything.
-If you're a devil-may-care type, you can set this to `false` and DNStradamus will do its thing regardless.
+By default, if users have data saver enabled in Chrome for Android, or if their effective connection type is `2g` or `2g-slow`, dnstradamus won't do anything.
+If you're a devil-may-care type, you can set this to `false` and dnstradamus will do its thing regardless.

 ## Contributing